Council of State (Netherlands): Under the Kingdom of the Netherlands

-Though an advisory council with the nostalgic name Council of State was again instituted in the waning days of the Batavian Republic in 1805, and also the successor Kingdom of Holland had an institution with that name (modeled on the contemporary French Council of State), these councils disappeared again during the years of the annexation by France (1810-1813).
+An advisory council with the name Council of State was again instituted in the waning days of the Batavian Republic in 1805.
+The successor Kingdom of Holland had an institution with that name (modeled on the contemporary French Council of State).
+Despite this, these councils disappeared again during the years of the annexation by France (1810–1813).
 However, after the restoration of Dutch independence in 1813 a new Council of State was founded as laid down in the Constitutions of 1814 and 1815.
-These constitutions explicitly stated that all "Acts of Sovereign Dignity" by the Sovereign Prince and later the King, would only be enacted after the advice of the Council was heard.
-These included both Acts of the States-General and Royal Decrees, important, because the first king, William I of the Netherlands liked to rule by decree.
-The King presided over the new Council, and the Crown-Prince would be a member ex officio after reaching the age of majority.
-In practice, however, a vice-president presided over the deliberations of the Council, the King only taking over on ceremonial occasions.
-Members were appointed from all provinces, both "Dutch" and "Belgian".
+These constitutions explicitly stated that all "Acts of Sovereign Dignity" by the Sovereign Prince (and later the King) would only be enacted after the advice of the Council was heard.
+These included both Acts of the States-General and Royal Decrees, which was important because the first king, William I of the Netherlands, liked to rule by decree.
+The King presided over the new Council, and the Crown-Prince became a member ex officio after reaching the age of majority.
+In practice, however, a vice-president presided over the deliberations of the Council, the King took over on ceremonial occasions.
+Members were appointed from all provinces both "Dutch" and "Belgian".
 After the Belgian Revolution of 1830 the Belgian members left.
 The new Kingdom of Belgium did not institute its own Council of State until 1946 as an administrative court.

-Under the new constitution of 1848 the Council of State was reformed in the sense that its structure and functions were delegated to an Organic Law.
-The first such law (the Council of State Act) was enacted in 1861.
-The most important innovation of this law was that besides the advisory task of the Council in matters of law giving the Council would also advise in cases in which conflicts between administrative organs (like provinces and municipalities) were put before the Crown (king and ministers) for resolution.
+Under the 1848 constitution, the Council of State was reorganized, and its structure and duties were defined by a new law.
+The first of these laws, passed in 1861, expanded the Council’s role: in addition to advising on legislation, it would also help resolve disputes between government bodies like provinces and municipalities that were brought before the Crown.
 For this type of advice a new subdivision of the Council was formed that came to act like an administrative court (though the formal decision rested with the Crown).
 This function of high administrative court was enlarged in the succeeding century.
 Finally, the 1861 law made the Council the institution that would exercise royal authority in the absence of the king or a regent.
 This case did happen for short periods in 1889 and 1890, in those periods the Council served as regent for King William III under the Vice-President Gerlach Cornelis Joannes van Reenen.